PatrickMaiyer/Portapack_Wiki/Recon.md

 * TIMER, CTCSS => elapsed timer for current frequency lock (0 if no lock) , detected tone if NFM is selected

-* Current input name (in red if too long or error), [MANUAL-S/SCANNER/RECON] => currently used mode.
+* Current input name (Will be in red if file contain too much lines or if an error description is shown), [MANUAL-S/SCANNER/RECON] => currently used mode.
 Manual Search, Scanner, Recon/Search.

 * [START], [END], [SEARCH] => set the manual start and end of a range and launch a search on it.
 These values will be updated by the search if auto update m-ranges is checked.
 If highlighted, you can use the rotary encoder to adjust start or end